 Annex B (informative): Radiated RX measurement error contribution descriptions

 B.1 Indoor Anechoic Chamber

+This clause describes measurement uncertainty contributors for RX measurements in Indoor Anechoic Chamber.

+NOTE: Several MU contributor descriptions are defined in a way combining both BS for the measurement stage and calibration/reference antenna for calibration stage, e.g. for A1-4 this contribution is denoted as A1-4a for polarization mismatch between the BS and the receiving antenna, and as A1-4b for polarization mismatch between the reference antenna and the receiving antenna.

 B1-1 Positioning misalignment between the BS and the reference antenna

 This contribution originates from the misalignment of the manufacturer declared coordinate system reference point of the BS and the phase centre of the reference antenna.
 The uncertainty makes the space propagation loss between the BS and the transmitting antenna at the BS measurement stage (i.e. Stage 2) different from the space propagation loss between the reference antenna and the transmitting antenna at the calibration stage (i.e. Stage 1).